maymd202/CALM_MultifractalAnalysis/README.md

 # CALM_MultifracalAnalysis

-Code to replicate results in paper "Quantitative Validation of the “Coastline” Heuristic for Café-au-Lait Macule Borders in Neurofibrosis 1 and McCune-Albright Syndrome"
+Code to replicate results in paper "Quantitative Validation of the “Coastline” Heuristic for Café-au-Lait Macule Borders in Neurofibromatosis 1 and McCune-Albright Syndrome"

 To fine-tune Segment Anything: https://github.com/maymd202/micro-sam